 - The Influence of the Arrival of US Commodore Matthew Perry in July 1853 on the

 Decline of the Great Peace and the Tokugawa Shogunate in 1867

-I am excited to be a part of this program and to deepen my understanding of the wartime sexual assault, and develop my own skills and abilities in the field of social science research.
+I am excited to be a part of this program and to deepen my understanding of my research topic, and develop my own skills and abilities in the field of social science research.